Zahidul-Turja/devedu-an-e-learnig-platform/README.md

 6. Review
     * After enrolling into a course user can give review about that course
     * One user can give review once to a course
-    * User can find the review option in the `learning page` where user watches the video contents or the `course detail` page where the the enroll button was located.
+    * User can find the review option in the `learning page` where user watches the video contents or the `course detail` page where the enroll button was located.
 After enrollment, the `Enroll` button will be replaced with `Review` button

 7. Apply
-    * Logging in is required for applying
+    * Log in required for applying
     * If not logged in user will be redirected to the `Login` page
     * If the user is admin or instructor then they can't apply